-The thought of a full summer break with the kids off school can be a little daunting, I know exactly how you feel.
+If you find the thought of your kids being off for the entire summer a little daunting, I know exactly how you feel.
 I’m right there with you!
-We want to have fun and spend quality time together, that goes without saying.
-But trying to come up with ideas of things to do and places to go?
-That can be hard!
-How do you keep them entertained and out of mischief for such a long period of time?
-What if you have to work while they’re off?
+We want to have fun and spend quality time with them, that goes without saying.
+But coming up with ideas of things to do and places to go?
+That can be tough!
+How do we keep them entertained and out of mischief for such a long period of time?
+And what if we have to work while they’re off?

-Carving out quality time and not letting the days you have together slip by can be tricky.
+Carving out quality time and not letting the days slip you by can be tricky.
 But finding the balance between boredom and burnout is not as impossible as you might think.
 In this post, I’m sharing the five simple steps I take each year to ensure we have the best summer we possibly can.
-Want your summer to be enjoyable and memorable.
-Here are five simple steps you can take right now to make your summer break one to remember:
+Want your summer to be enjoyable and memorable too?
+Just follow these steps!

 Step One: Establish how much time you have

-How much time do you actually have together?
-Knowing this makes it so much easier to plan what to do.
-It also makes sure the time you spend together is quality time because you’ve had chance to think about it.
-Sit down with your calendar and mark out any days you already have plans.
-Then, thinking about the rest of the break, ask yourself:
+Know how much time you have together and you’ll find it a lot easier to figure out what to do when.
+You can be more intentional about what you do too because you’ve given yourself time to think about it.
+Sit down with your calendar and fill in the days where you already have plans.
+Then, thinking about the rest of the break, ask yourself the following questions:

-- Whether the kids are staying with grandparents or relatives and if so, how long for
+- Are your kids staying with grandparents or relatives?
+If so, when and how long for?

-Mark these on your calendar and see what you have left.
-Of the days you have remaining, establish which would work best as days out.
-Whilst one day may be better spent visiting somewhere, another may be better spent at home.
-But that’s ok – you don’t need to be out every single day.
-Being out all day every day will very quickly lead to burnout and an empty wallet.
+Mark these days on your calendar and see what you have left.
+Of the days you have remaining, mark which would work best as days out and which days you want to spend at home.
+Remember that you don’t need to be out all day every day.
+That just leads to burnout and an empty wallet!
 So don’t be afraid to spend a few days at home.
-Leaving a few days free allows you to be a little spontaneous and gives space for any unexpected opportunities.
+Try to keep a few days free too so that you can allow for the unexpected.

 Step Two: Create a list of the things you want to do

 Now you know when you’re free you can start thinking about what you’d like to do together.
 Create a bucket list of all the places you want to go and the things you want to do.
 They don’t have to be wild or fancy, nor do they have to be miles away and cost the earth.
 A simple wish list is enough.
 Activities like swimming, going for a picnic, hiring bikes for the day or taking a trip to the beach are a great place to start.
 Try to include:

 - Things your kids would like to do – ask them!

-Having a bucket list means you’ll never be stumped for ideas.
 Don’t forget to include indoor and outdoor activities and activities for both sunny and rainy days.
 That way you’ll always have something to do regardless of the weather.
-The list will serve you all year round, so file it away somewhere safe.
-Add to it anytime you think of something else you could do.
+Now you have your list, keep it safe.
+Add to it anytime you think of something else you want to do.
 Use it whenever you have time together but find yourselves stuck for inspiration.

 Step Three: Establish some kind of routine

-If you find it hard coming up with things to do, try giving each day a theme.
-I love doing this because it makes it so much easier to plan out the week.
-It spreads the days out over the summer and gives you chance to spend time together at home too.
+Giving each day a theme makes it so much easier to plan out the week.
+It helps you spread the days out over the summer and gives you time at home too.
 Your kids will love it because they have a routine and they’ll know what to look forward to each day.
 And if they know they go out on a particular day, they won’t be hounding you to do something special for the rest of the week!
 Our weeks usually pan out something like this:

-Remember that all your kids want to do is just spend time with you.
-They want your attention and they want you to be present.
-You don’t have to be out all day every day to achieve this.
-It’s perfectly ok to spend time at home.
-Whilst zoos and theme parks are fun, your kids will be just as happy at home drawing or playing Lego – as long as they have your attention.
-So always aim for quality over quantity.
+All our kids want to do is spend time with us.
+They want our attention and they want us to be present.
+We don’t have to be out all day every day to achieve this.
+It’s perfectly okay to spend time at home.
+Zoos and theme parks are fun, but our kids are just as happy at home drawing or playing Lego – as long as they have our attention.
+So aim for quality over quantity.

 Step Five: Keep things flexible